oisin/wta/README.md

 $ wta -help
 Usage: wta [options]
     -r, --region=val                 Select region NA, SA, EU, AP.
-Defaults to NA -a, --all                        Include services that are operating normally in the listing
+Defaults to NA -s, --summary                    Add a summary header for services -a, --all                        Include services that are operating normally in the listing
 ```